mintom567/xeneta-operations-task/README.md

 #### pre-infra-setup:

   * This job is required for creating the AWS S3 bucket for terraform tf-state storage and AWS ECR for image publishing.
-This job is manual you can enable by passing `PRE_INFRA` value `true`.
+This job is manual and can be enabled by passing `PRE_INFRA` value `true`.

 #### package-and-publish
    * This stage will dockerize the application and publish the rates-api to AWS ECR with the help of `awscli` and `docker-cli` using gitlab pipeline.